c4wrd/Insta/README.md

-# Insta - Private Instagram API for Python
+# Insta - Private Instagram API for Python and .NET

-Insta is a small wrapper built for giving private API access to python users.
+Insta is a small wrapper built for giving private API access to python/.NET users.
 Implementations may include:
   - Login Validation
   - Upload pictures from cloud scripts
   - Many, many more

 ### Version
-0.1.2 - BETA!
+0.1.3 - BETA!

+###Changes in 0.1.3
+  - Added certificate bypass for some experiencing cert issues with IG
+  - Introducing Insta.cs, a .NET couterpart for use in .NET applications.
+Works flawlessly.

 ####Changes in 0.1.2
 	- Added GET functionality